PSxUchiha/nyaafet/README.md

 ## Troubleshooting

 - If you see no results, ensure your dependencies are installed and up to date.
-- If magnet links do not open, check that `xdg-open` (Linux), `open` (macOS), or `start` (Windows) is available and your torrent client is set as the default handler for magnet links.
+- If magnet links do not open, check that `xdg-open` is available and your torrent client is set as the default handler for magnet links.
 - For best results, use GNU grep (with `-P` support).

 ---

 ## License

-This script is released under the MIT License.
+This script is released under the GPL3 License.

 ---